Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Real-World Demonstrations in Indoor Cluttered and Outdoor Unstructured Environments

 \section{Real-World Demonstrations in Indoor Cluttered and Outdoor Unstructured Environments}

 To demonstrate the applicability of our system in the real world, we conducted extensive real-world trials in different scenarios.
 The goal is to validate whether the proposed method can be used to generate effective policies that navigate a ground vehicle in complex and unstructured environments.
-The robot behaviors can be seen in video \url{https://youtu.be/6Xc8s4Bongg}.
+The videos of the robot behaviors are demonstrated in Extensions 1 and 2.